Empowers decision-makers to improve health outcomes

 Identify unique sub-populations

-HealthPrism can identify social drivers of health that could influence health outcomes and can pinpoint programs and interventions to lower risks.
+HealthPrism can identify drivers of health that could influence health outcomes and can pinpoint programs and interventions to lower risks.

 Activate the community